danishAziz92/vanillajs-todo-app/README.md

 2: We can have a render function, which will clear the UI and re-render the list again with the latest todo list.
 But in this case, need to think about how to handle UI updates for individual todo item buttons, because that data is not stored in the store which will let the render function know that if we need to show/hide action buttons for a todo item or not.
 For this we will have to have the pub-sub method.
 Think more on this

 Have to go with option 2 with pub-sub pattern

+How to handle individual todo item UI updates.

+Actions:
+    1: Edit
+        - UI: Fetch action buttons and make them visible Fetch it's input elem and make it enabled
+        - State: None
+    2: Cancel
+        - UI: Fetch action buttons and hide them
+              Fetch it's input elem, update it's value and make it disabled
+        - State: None
+    3: Save
+        - UI: Fetch action buttons and hide them
+        - State: Use uuid to get todo data and update it using it's current input elem's value.
+Think on the flow of these events

+    4: Status
+        - UI:
+        - State:

+TODO: Make localised UI updated rather than clearing the whole container using innerHTML